wmgeolab/roadrunner_app/README.md

 Code for modeling road qualification is "Road_Qualification.py".

-Contact Ethan Brewer if the image crops of the Nigerian roads or the saved TensorFlow models are desired, or with any other questions.
+Contact Ethan Brewer with any questions.

 The remainder of README contains information written by Eric Nubbe on the road roughness collection app.